pvlvld/Usof-Backend/API_PROGRESS.md

 - [ ]  GET /api/comments/:comment_id get specified comment data
 - [ ]  GET /api/comments/:comment_id/like get all likes under the specified comment
 - [ ]  POST /api/comments/:comment_id/like create a new like under a comment
+- [ ]  Additional: POST /api/comments/:comment_id/dislike create a new dislike under a comment
 - [ ]  PATCH /api/comments/:comment_id update specified comment data
 - [ ]  DELETE /api/comments/:comment_id delete a comment
 - [ ]  DELETE /api/comments/:comment_id/like delete a like under a comment